ruffoa/Compilers-PT_Pascal/TestSuite/Parser/Tokens/and-output.md

 ```
 ------------------------
-Expected output length does not match!
-Something went wrong in `and.pt`
+Warning, output length does not match (5 vs 3)!
+You probably have some newlines in the output... `and.pt`
 Showing as much of the diff as possible...

 File diff